 It is thought that repetitive stress and overuse leads to tendinosis involving the origin of the extensor tendons at the lateral elbow, with microtrauma and partial tearing that may progress to a full-thickness tendon tear.
 Alternatively, it may also result from direct trauma.

 MR imaging is the most widely used modality, although ultrasound may also be performed.

 Up to 25% of patients with lateral epicondylitis may have calcification within the soft tissue around the lateral epicondyle.

 Thickening of the common extensor tendon, associated with diffuse heterogeneity and areas of focal hypoechogenicity.
 There is often associated intra-tendon calcification and bony irregularity at the tendon insertion.
 The most common finding in a patient with lateral epicondylitis is focal areas of low echogenicity with a background of intrinsic tendinopathy.

-For diagnosis of pathology of the common extensor tendon by MRI, it depends on abnormal morphology and abnormal signal intensity to distinguish between tendinosis and tendon tear as follow 7:
+The hallmarks of tendinosis and tearing of the common extensor tendon on MRI are abnormal morphology and signal intensity, as follows 7:

 - the best diagnostic clue for diagnosis of lateral epicondylitis is abnormal thickening and increased signal intensity within the common extensor origin from the lateral epicondyle

 - abnormal thickening & abnormal separation of the radial collateral ligaments and the extensor carpi radials brevis (ECRB) with granulation tissue

 - the imaging findings of tendinosis must be correlated with clinical data of lateral epicondylitis because if the patient is asymptomatic in presence of these findings, the case may be attributed to subclinical diagnosis or early tendon degeneration.